 Many factors can add to our stress levels.
-Common stressors are work, relationships, family life and money.
+Common stressors are work, relationships, family life and finances.

-Stress is a fairly common experience, and as we have already discussed, some stress is good for us and is not harmful.
+Stress is a fairly common experience, and some stress is not harmful.
 It keeps us at the top of our game, helps us achieve goals, and makes us feel exhilarated.

-“Fight or flight” hormones are released when we feel under attack.
-They are intended to get us out of danger by preparing us for attack.
-In Caveman days, this danger would be in the form of an animal or enemy attack.
+Excessive stress leads to the release of "Fight or flight” hormones released when we feel under attack and whilst these hormones are intended Th to get us out of danger by preparing us for attack a build up of these hormones leaves our physiology in a state of dysregulation.

 Once the danger has passed, the body usually returns to normal.
-However, if a person is constantly under pressure, this might not be the case.
+However, if a person is constantly under pressure, stress hormones continue to build up negatively affecting our physiology.